Discover more about events in Google Analytics 4 including the different types of events, how to create them and more.

 An event is an action that a user takes on your website.
 Events can be anything from clicking a link to filling out a form.

-They are there to help you track and understand how users interact with your website and content.
+They help you track and understand how users interact with your website and content.

 It’s important to know that events work differently in Google Analytics 4 from how they worked in Universal Analytics.
 In UA, events were made to track actions within a page.